Skip to content

 • Not allowed values

-If the Runner Tag field doesn't match a Runner, no jobs will be picked up and the job will hence timeout.
-If your twins unexpectedly timeout, check that you have spelled the tag correctly.
+If the Runner Tag field does not match a Runner, no jobs will be picked up and the job will hence time out.
+If the twins unexpectedly time out, verify that the tag has been spelt correctly.

 No tag (i.e. a blank field) is permitted by some services like GitLab, meaning that any Runner that is configured to pick up tag-less jobs can pick these jobs up.
-A limitation of DTaaS is that we require some tag.
-No tags, like other unallowed tags will be ignored.
+A limitation of DTaaS is that some tag is required.
+No tags, like other unallowed tags, will be ignored.

 • Visual examples